erhangundogan/irobot/README.md

 $ yarn start
 ```

 If all goes well application downloads captcha challenge images into the `images/` folder and also saves screenshot to `ss/` folder.

-You would also see challenge keyword on the console:
+You would also see challenge keyword in the console:

 ```
 Keyword is: motorcycle
 ```

-From that point you can use deep neural networks to identify images and respond to the hcaptcha.
-Good luck! ;)
+If it doesn't work for some reason you would get error in the console.
+From that point you could use deep neural networks to identify images and do whatever you want.
+Good luck ;)

-Image sample below retrieved from hcaptcha and identified by using [opencv](https://github.com/opencv/opencv) and [darknet](https://pjreddie.com/darknet/).
+Image sample below downloaded using the app and identified with [opencv](https://github.com/opencv/opencv) and [darknet](https://pjreddie.com/darknet/).

 ![dnn](https://github.com/erhangundogan/irobot/blob/master/dnn.png)